Tags in Amazon Lightsail

 The following Lightsail resources can be tagged in the Lightsail console:

-Snapshots inherit tags from the source resource.
-A Lightsail resource created from a snapshot will have the same tags that were present on the source resource when the snapshot was created.
+Snapshots created using the Lightsail console automatically inherit tags from the source resource.
+A Lightsail resource created from that snapshot will have the same tags that were present on the source resource when the snapshot was created.

 Domains (DNS zones)

 Load balancer TLS certificates (TLS certificates created using Lightsail)